TUTULEMAN/Econ-333-UIC-Review/README.md

 Basically I have attatched all of the materials I used to form the UI so don't open them if you want to.
 The real deal is downloading <b><i>[econ2.html]([url]https://github.com/TUTULEMAN/Econ-333-UIC-Review/blob/main/econ2.html)</i></b> onto your computer and running it locally.
 I always hated having to lose internet connection mid-way through learning so that's the reason behind that.

 ## *Contributing*
 I really appreciate it if you want to contribute to this project.
 I can recommend the GitHub issues marked as "Good First Issue" to get started.
-I'm still trying to build out an accurate question/answer database
+I'm still trying to build out an even better and accurate question/answer database

 ## *Notice*
 This project is not associated with the school, UIC, in any way.
 I just enjoy coding and thought that there's no free UI thats similar that could help me test my knowledge for free.